 Step 2: Navigate to Network.

 Step 3: Select Check Connection.
-This option will check your wifi speed and display the result as fair, poor, or good on the Roku device screen.
+This option will check your wifi speed and display the result as fair, poor, or good on the Roku screen.

 If the internet speed seems good, try playing the media again.
 However, if it is poor, turn off the internet connection of additional devices.
 This will give more bandwidth to the Roku to improve signal strength and speed from your router.